codingbychanche/scrooge/Readme.md

 Scrooge
 --
 Helps you to keep control over your daily expenses.
-Set your daily budget, register your expenses and try to save as much money as possible to get a good evaluation when you and the challenge.
+Set your daily budget, register your expenses and try to save as much money as possible to get a good evaluation.

 ![](Shot_1.png)